Sigma-class design: Variants

+Indonesia

 SIGMA 9113

 The Indonesian variant is based on the SIGMA 9113 design.
-Work on the first of the class, KRI Diponegoro, began with the first steel cutting conducted in October 2004.
+Work on the first of the class, KRI Diponegoro (365), began with the first steel cutting conducted in October 2004.
 The ship was christened on 16 September 2006 and commissioned on 2 July 2007 by Admiral Slamet Soebijanto, Indonesian Navy Chief of Staff.

 Options for two other units were exercised in January 2006 with the first steel cut commenced on 3 April 2006 in Damen's Schelde Naval Shipbuilding yard, Vlissingen-Oost yard and not in Surabaya as stated earlier.

 On 28 August 2007, Jane's Missiles and Rockets reported that Indonesia was having problems securing the export license for the MM40 Exocet block II and was considering Chinese made C-802 anti-ship missiles as alternatives.
 However, the ships have already been delivered with the Exocet missiles.

 In 2018 Thales has upgraded the Indonesian Navy's Diponegoro-class corvette through the installation and refurbishment of the Kingklip hull-mounted sonar system.

 In 2019 the Diponegoro-class corvettes were upgraded with MM40 Exocet block III missile.

 On 31 August 2021, Terma announced that they have been awarded a contract for the upgrade of existing C-Guard systems with Anti-Submarine Warfare (ASW) capabilities for the Sigma-Class Corvettes of the Indonesian Navy.
 This C-Guard ASW upgrade program is a follow-on from the previous ASW upgrade contract awarded in 2019 for the same class of ships.

 On 4 November 2022, Thales has signed a contract with PT.
 Len to undertake the refurbishment of the integrated mission systems for Diponegoro-class ships.
 The corvettes will be updated with Thales TACTICOS Baseline 2 combat management system (CMS) and the Naval Smarter (NS) NS50 radar system.